-- (1) To understand in structural terms the organization and aims of companies, government bodies, and other groups in the local community, as well as the problems they face, and implement projects, surveys, and analysis involving practical activities directed to the resolution of specific problems. - (2) To collaborate with fully-fledged community members on approaches to the resolution of specific problems, and share outcomes with the community.
+- (1) To understand in structural terms the issues faced by the local community under globalization, based on one's own experience and learning abroad, and to implement surveys and analysis to contribute to the resolution of specific problems. - (2) To collaborate with fully-fledged community members on approaches to the resolution of specific problems, and share outcomes with the community.